By Employment and Privacy Law Partner, Carl Atkinson

-Despite high-level media attention there is still widespread uncertainty about GDPR among businesses, with many yet to adopt a clear plan to ensure they meet the requirements of the new legislation.
+Despite high-level media attention there is still widespread uncertainty about GDPR among businesses.
+Many have yet to adopt a clear plan to ensure they meet the requirements of the new legislation.
 For these businesses, the best cause of action will be to utilise the coming months to prioritise steps to update their data protection policies and strategies – increasing their overall awareness of the new legislation and what it will entail to ensure they comply with the new requirements.
 First steps may include ensuring key business stakeholders understand the need for change and have ‘bought in’ to the plans for compliance.

 What will the GDPR entail?

-- Improved rights to privacy for data subjects – including the right to require businesses to delete personal data in certain circumstances and the right to terminate consent as a basis for processing.
+- Improved rights to privacy for data subjects –including the right to require businesses to delete personal data in certain circumstances and the right to terminate consent as a basis for processing.

 - Data breach notification – under the GDPR businesses will be required to notify the Regulator of a significant data breach within a short time frame (likely to be 72 hours).
 Failure to do so may expose the business to enforcement.